Bibliometrics: Bibliometric reductionism, metrics, and structuration of a research field (1960–1990)

-The Web turn (1990–…)
+The Web turn (1990–present)

 The development of the World Wide Web and the Digital Revolution had a complex impact on bibliometrics.

 The web itself and some of its key components (such as search engines) were partly a product of bibliometrics theory.
 In its original form, it was derived from a bibliographic scientific infrastructure commissioned to Tim Berners-Lee by the CERN for the specific needs of high energy physics, ENQUIRE.
 The structure of ENQUIRE was closer to an internal web of data: it connected "nodes" that "could refer to a person, a software module, etc. and that could be interlined with various relations such as made, include, describes and so forth."
 Sharing of data and data documentation was a major focus in the initial communication of the World Wide Web when the project was first unveiled in August 1991 : "The WWW project was started to allow high energy physicists to share data, news, and documentation.
 We are very interested in spreading the web to other areas, and having gateway servers for other data."
 The web rapidly superseded pre-existing online infrastructure, even when they included more advanced computing features.
 The core value attached to hyperlinking in the design of the web seem to validate the intuitions of the funding figures of bibliometrics: "The onset of the World Wide Web in the mid-1990s made Garfield's citationist dream more likely to come true.
 In the world network of hypertexts, not only is the bibliographic reference one of the possible forms taken by a hyperlink inside the electronic version of a scientific article, but the Web itself also exhibits a citation structure, links between web pages being formally similar to bibliographic citations."
 Consequently, bibliometrics concepts have been incorporated in major communication technologies the search algorithm of Google: "the citation-driven concept of relevance applied to the network of hyperlinks between web pages would revolutionize the way Web search engines let users quickly pick useful materials out of the anarchical universe of digital information."